ViTAE-Transformer/ViTAE-Transformer-Scene-Text-Detection/README.md

 >- GCC >= 5
 >- MMCV (We use mmcv-full==1.4.3)

 1. Create a conda virtual environment and activate it.
-Note that This implementation is based on mmdetection 2.20.0.
+Note that this implementation is based on mmdetection 2.20.0 version.

 2. Install Pytorch and torchvision following [official instructions](https://pytorch.org).